viamrobotics/docs/docs/components/power-sensor/fake.md

 # SME: #team-bucket
 ---

-Use a `fake` power sensor to test implementing a power sensor component on your machine without any physical hardware.
+Configure a `fake` power sensor to test implementing a power sensor component on your machine without any physical hardware.

-Configure a `fake` power sensor to integrate into your machine:

 {{< tabs name="Configure a Fake Power Sensor" >}}
 {{% tab name="Config Builder" %}}